Experience Unit 3 with People and Places in Our Community and World History-Based Writing Lessons

 “Children like to do what they think they can do.” -Andrew Pudewa Dream big!
 Seize the day!
 Change the world!
 Our environment is full of these sorts of... read more

-Jill’s Gems: Graphic Organizers or Key Word Outlines?
+Jill’s Gems: Key Word Outline Worries

 Flying Solo with Teaching Writing: Structure and Style: Part 1